What Is Doxxing and How Do I Prevent It?

 Karima Brown

-In South Africa in 2019, a journalist named Karima Brown accidentally posted a message on X, formerly known as Twitter, meant as a direct message.
-This message revealed details about an upcoming interview.
-A member of the Economic Freedom Fighters (EFF) shared a screenshot of the message, exposing Brown's personal cellphone number and leading to harassment and threats.
+In South Africa in 2019, journalist Karima Brown accidentally posted a public message on X (formerly Twitter) that was meant to be private.
+The message included details about an upcoming interview.
+A member of the Economic Freedom Fighters (EFF) then shared a screenshot of it, revealing Brown’s personal phone number.
+This led to a wave of harassment and threats against her.

 Impacts of doxxing